moris512/pdf-translator-for-human/README.md

 The local/remote translation API is invoked on a per-page basis as needed, triggered by page turns during reading.

+You can also translate and download the complete document as a new PDF file with translated text.

 ## Snapshot

 ![PDF Translator for Human](PDF-Translator-for-Human.jpg)